istvanmarton/l2-norm/README.md

 ## L_n norm

 Let *A* be a set of vectors.
-The goal is to partition the set $A$ into $n$ disjoint substest such that the sum of the Manhattan norms of the sum of the vectors in the subsets is maximal.
+The goal is to partition the set $A$ into $n$ disjoint subsets such that the sum of the Manhattan norms of the sum of the vectors in the subsets is maximal.
 The maximum is the L_n norm.